lhico/roms_idealized_exps/experiments/experiment03/README.md

 ## 3. Set up winds_parallel.h
-  We are using the same grid from the upwelling with a non-analytical grid.
+  We are using the same grid from the upwelling with a non-analytical grid (experiment02).
 The difference now is we will set the values of the analytical stress momentum flux.
 Notice that a description of the different switches are found in the roms manual.

 ## 4. Change wind_parallel.in
    I'm assuming you already created a roms grid and copied into the `input`.
-Here,  we are setting some physics in the boundary conditions.
+Here,  we are setting some physics in the boundary conditions (The energy should not accumulate at open boundary conditions, but we all know this is not always easy).
+Look for the documentation on boundary condition in the roms manual, roms forum and also the code itself for more informations.
 ```
   (...)
   VARNAME = varinfo.dat